Ric Flair: Bruno Sammartino

 Flair and wrestler Bruno Sammartino had a real-life disagreement over what reports call "the infamous backstage snub" where Flair claims that Sammartino refused to shake his hand at a live event.
-While Flair claims Sammartino ignored him due to comments made in his book, stating Sammartino was "a Northeast star who couldn’t draw fans outside New York", Sammartino referred to Flair as a "liar" and stating: "No, I don't respect Ric Flair.
+While Flair claims Sammartino ignored him due to comments made in his book, stating Sammartino was "a Northeast star who couldn't draw fans outside New York", Sammartino referred to Flair as a "liar" and stating: "No, I don't respect Ric Flair.
 I don't respect him at all".
-They reconciled and were friends until Sammartino's passing in 2018.
+They reconciled and were friends until Sammartino's death in 2018.

 Becky Lynch

 In September 2019, Flair threatened legal action against WWE and filed a trademark for the term "The Man", which was being used as a nickname by heavily promoted wrestler Becky Lynch.
 The threats of legal action caused a rift between Flair and his daughter Charlotte, who was Lynch's onscreen nemesis at the time.
 Lynch responded to the actions by asserting that she still liked and respected Flair.
 Flair transferred the rights to "The Man" nickname and gimmick to WWE in May 2020.
 The terms of the transfer were undisclosed.
 Flair began feuding with Lynch in 2021, accusing her of using the term without his explicit permission, but their dispute was resolved when he apologized to her in January 2023.